gauravshah-07/HPE_CPP/README.md

   2. Implemented the same Kafka producer-consumer using Python
 ## Week 3
 - **Completed:**
-  1.Connected Kafka producer and consumer on different machines using ngrok 2.Generated synthetic system logs using Python and sent them over Kafka 3.Installed Telegraf
+  1. Connected Kafka producer and consumer on different machines using ngrok
+  2. Generated synthetic system logs using Python and sent them over Kafka
+  3. Installed Telegraf